 Why Should You Make My Asian Sesame Dressing?

-- Since it is made of simple ingredients, I recommend Authentic sesame dressing.
+- Since it is made of simple ingredients, I recommend high-quality sesame oil.

-- Adding chicken bouillon powder, it can bring the authentic rich Asian flavor instantly.
+- Adding chicken bouillon powder can bring the authentic rich Asian flavor instantly.

-- It’s an all-purpose dressing, you can use this dressing for salad, stir-fry, marinating, dipping sauce.
+- It’s an all-purpose dressing, you can use this dressing for salad, stir-fry, marinating, and use this dressing as a dipping sauce.

-- When you add fresh ginger, it’ll turn to be ginger dressing, and when you add wasabi, it’ll turn to be Wasabi dressing.
+- When you add fresh ginger, it’ll turn to ginger dressing, and when you add wasabi, it’ll turn to Wasabi dressing. (no surprise.)

 The Best Toasted Sesame Oil For Asian Sesame Dressing

-This is my favorite toasted sesame oil, Korean authentic, rich toasted sesame oil.
+This is my favorite toasted sesame oil so far, traditional Korean rich toasted sesame oil.